onoumenon/link_shortener/README.md

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+- Prerequisites
+  ruby 3.0.0
+  node > 14.8.0

+- Running the app
+  `rails s`
+  go to `http://127.0.0.1:3000/` or `localhost:3000`

-* Database creation
+- Database creation

-* Database initialization
+  `rails db:create && rails db:migrate`

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+  `rspec ./spec`

-* Deployment instructions
+- Deployment instructions

-* ...